 If routing is specified, rout cracks with an opening less than 3/4 inch (19 mm) to provide a sealant reservoir with a nominal size of 3/4 inch (19 mm) wide by 1 inch (25 mm) deep.

-If sawing is specified, saw all cracks to 3/4 to 7/8 inch (19 to 22 mm) wide and 7/8 to 1 inch (22 to 25 mm) deep. emove all slivers of asphalt concrete less than 1 inch (25 mm) wide remaining along the crack after sawing.
+If sawing is specified, saw all cracks to 3/4 to 7/8 inch (19 to 22 mm) wide and 7/8 to 1 inch (22 to 25 mm) deep.
+Use hand tools or a lightweight chipping hammer to remove all slivers of asphalt concrete less than 1 inch (25 mm) wide remaining along the crack after sawing.
 Immediately before sealing, sandblast both faces of the sawed crack to remove all contamination and to texture the faces.
 If the crack below the sealant reservoir is greater than 3/8 inch (10 mm) wide, insert a backer rod into the crack to form the bottom of the reservoir at the proper depth.

 Before applying the hot sealant, clean cracks by an approved method or methods to remove dust, dirt, moisture, vegetation, and other foreign material.
-Keep the clean and dry until all sealing operations are completed.
+Keep the cracks clean and dry until all sealing operations are completed.

 423.06 Mixing Type II and III.
 Use weigh tickets in determining the specified proportion of fiber to blend into the binder.
 Add fibers to the binder, and mix thoroughly in the kettle.
 Do not allow the temperature of the sealant in the field application to exceed the safe heating temperature recommended by the manufacturer.
 Do not heat Type III crack sealant greater than 295 F (146 C).